 According to the Nevada Division of Minerals, Nevada's net oil production in 2013 was 335,671 down from 454,592 barrels (0.023% of total U.S. production) in 2006.
+2016 production dropped to 278,599 barrels.
 There are 67 actively producing wells in 16 fields in Railroad Valley (Nye County, 89.4%) and three fields in Pine Valley (Eureka County, 10.6%).
 The North Willow Creek and Three Bars fields in Eureka County have not produced oil in recent years (Table 3-9).
-Nevada ranked 28 out of the 32 oil producing states in the country in 2012.
+Nevada accounted for only 3 Percent of the total oil produced in the United States.

 Eureka County's Blackburn Field was Nevada's fourth highest volume producer being surpassed recently by Eagle Springs.
 The Blackburn field averaged 111 barrels of oil and per day.
+Three wells were permitted for oil and gas in 2016, down from four permitted in 2015.
+Only one well was spudded in 2016.
+Grant Canyon Oil and Gas LLC well Blackburn Unit 22 was drilled to 7,355 feet (2,242 m).

 According to the Nevada Bureau of Mines, discovery of oil in the "Wolverine" area of western Utah coupled with the high price of oil has sparked renewed interest in oil exploration in eastern Nevada and western Utah.
 One of the larger projects is Eden Energy Corporation's Noah Project.
-In 2004, Eden Energy of Vancouver, British Columbia, acquired a Participation Agreement with Nevada-based Cedar Strat and also acquired about 211,000 acres in leases covering the Diamond Mountains along the border between Eureka and White Pine Counties.
+In 2004, Eden Energy of Vancouver, British Columbia, acquired a Participation Agreement with Nevada-based Cedar Strat and acquired about 211,000 acres in leases covering the Diamond Mountains along the border between Eureka and White Pine Counties.
 From August 2004 to July 2008, Eden conducted an exploration program in Nevada, which cumulated in the drilling of the Noah Federal #1 well in the spring of 2008.
 Though the well encountered its target formation, log analysis and the lack of oil or gas shows did not support further testing the project was terminated.
 Subsequently, Eden assigned all rights, title, and interests to partners in the project area.